 Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

-Skip to the code
+Skip to the code on GitHub

-You can clone the Azure Cache for Redis samples GitHub repository, and then go to the quickstart/aspnet-core directory to view the completed source code for the steps that are described in this article.
+Clone the https://github.com/Azure-Samples/azure-cache-redis-samples GitHub repo and navigate to the quickstart/aspnet-core directory to view the completed source code for the steps ahead.

-The quickstart/aspnet-core directory is also configured as an Azure Developer CLI template.
-Use the open-source azd tool to streamline provisioning and deployment from a local environment to Azure.
+The quickstart/aspnet-core directory is also configured as an Azure Developer CLI (azd) template.
+Use the open-source azd tool to streamline the provisioning and deployment from a local environment to Azure.
 Optionally, run the azd up command to automatically provision an Azure Cache for Redis instance, and to configure the local sample app to connect to it:

 azd up